hackshackers/hackshackers-hugo/content/news/2012/10/hackshackers-amman-supports-jordanian-journalists.md

 Other open source CMSs, specifically [WordPress][9], was seen to be well-known and of interest by the journalists participating in the day.
 IT professional, [Zamil Safwan][10], suggested JOSA to hold training sessions about WordPress and basic programming, a suggestion well appreciated by JOSA’s vice president and Hacks/Hackers member, Mahmoud Aldwairi, who expressed intention to organize these sessions the sooner.

-Khamash also mentioned a Citizen Journalism mobile app, developed by JOSA under Hacks/Hackers Amman Chapter, to allow smartphone holders to take and upload photos and videos taken by their handsets.
+Khamash also mentioned a Citizen Journalism mobile app, developed by JOSA under Hacks/Hackers Amman Group, to allow smartphone holders to take and upload photos and videos taken by their handsets.
 Additionally, the app allows the transmission of text-based reports and is currently open to include new functionalities, like geo-tagging and better management by media organizations using the tool.
 A customized version of the app is going to be deployed at Community Media Network soon.

 {{< figure src="https://fbcdn-sphotos-h-a.akamaihd.net/hphotos-ak-ash3/580859\_446989065321969\_485725923_n.jpg" >}}